What are methods of data collection?

 Interview/questionnaires: under this method the investigator collects the data from the respondents putting questions to them regarding required data

-Discussion with community leaders: Some data which are required cannot be collect through personal investigation or through interview so community leaders are approached to fetch information for the required data.
+Discussion with community leaders: Some data which are required cannot be collected through personal investigation or through interview so community leaders are approached to fetch information for the required data.

 Choice between primary and secondary data: